 SAFe Is Your Map, Flow Metrics Are Your GPS

-The Flow Metrics help quantify your SAFe investment at both a leadership and team level.
+The Flow Metrics maximize your wins from SAFe and helps you quantify your investment at both a leadership and team level.
 The metrics come from the Flow Framework, a complementary paradigm that provides a simple high-level view of the impact Agile, DevOps and other transformation initiatives are having on business results (like time-to-market, revenue, customer responsiveness and retention, staff turnover and more).

 The Flow Framework does not instruct you how to handle the complex coordination and orchestration of software development across multiple Agile teams.
 That is entirely the domain of SAFe and other methodologies like LeSS, DA and Nexus.
 The Flow Framework is a structured prescriptive approach to Value Stream Management in software delivery organizations.
 It identifies where work is flowing in your product value streams and where it’s slowing down so that you can decide how to address those bottlenecks.